AnyKwey/AnyKwey/README.md

   • ❓ I started to be interested by programming at 13 years old in beginning to create a Minecraft server with friend.

-  • 🤔 I'm a java beginner developer from 2021, and I'm still learning everyday.
+  • 🤔 I was a java developer from 2021, and I stopped learning since my professional conversion.

 ### How to reach me ?